cds-snc/gcds-docs/src/en/components/button/code.md

 #### `type`

-The `type` attribute defines the button's function.
-The available options are:
+Use `type` to define the button's function.
+Choose from:

 - `button` (default)
 - `link`